-Motherboards also provide PCIe lanes, however, not all of them are dedicated (dedicated means avaialble to use).
-For instance, Intel Z170 motherboard has 20 PCIe lanes, however, only 4 are available for use the other 16 would be reserved for internal components like SATA ports, USB ports etc.
+Motherboards also provide PCIe lanes, however, not all of them are dedicated (dedicated means available to use).
+For instance, the Intel Z170 motherboard has 20 PCIe lanes, however, only 4 are available for use the other 16 would be reserved for internal components like SATA ports, USB ports etc.

 Therefore, with a configuration of 16 CPU lanes + 4 provided by the motherboard chipset, you will have a total of 20 PCIe lanes to use in total.
 With this you can, for example, add a single X16 graphics card and a single X4 RAID card.

-To add more graphics card you will ofcourse need to have a higher PCIe Lane count using expensive CPU and motherboards.
+To add more graphics cards you will, of course, need to have a higher PCIe Lane count using expensive CPUs and motherboards.

 Again, you can find the number of CPU and motherboard PCIe lanes in their respective data sheets.